Esri/cookiecutter-spatial-data-science/docs/docs/index.md

 ### Keep Secrets _Out_ of Version Control

 Sharing your work is highly encouraged, but sharing sensitive information definitely is _not_.
 To avoid this, _never_ put passwords or other sensitive information into any files synchronized with version control.
-GeoAI-Cookiecutter implements the convention of Cookiecutter Data Science by keeping this sensitive information in a special file excluded from version control, and provides a method of easily accessing them from anywhere in the project.
+GeoAI-Cookiecutter implements the convention of Cookiecutter Data Science by keeping this sensitive information in a special file excluded from version control, and provides a method of easily accessing these values from anywhere in the project.

 #### Special File `.env`